cy33hc/ps4-ezremote-client/README.md

 ```

 ## Multi Language Support
-The appplication support following languages
+The appplication support following languages.

+**Note:** Due to new strings added, there are about 31 missing translations for all the languagess.
+Please help by downloading this [Template](https://github.com/cy33hc/ps4-ezremote-client/blob/master/data/assets/langs/English.ini), make your changes and submit an issue with the file attached for the language.

 The following languages are auto detected.
 ```